For my author page, go here.

-I retired ten years ago and quickly overfilled my days.
+I retired twelve years ago and quickly overfilled my days.
 I've no idea how I found the time to work before.
-A few years ago I moved downtown to the Parkdale/Hintonburg area, and love it.
+I'm now downtown in the Parkdale/Hintonburg area, and love it.
 No house to maintain, walk everywhere, cafes, groceries, beer store, library, even a "local" nearby.
-Nice area to explore on foot with my camera, or as a base to explore further afield on my bike.

 From my initial photography of back alley art I developed more interests and links into the culture of Hip-Hop, and have volunteered in several youth-related areas.
 I have worked with Const.
 Scott Mills of Toronto Crimestoppers, he uses this same approach as a way to reach youth and show them they can be valued members of the community.
 Check out his work at Legalgraffitiart on YouTube.
 I wrote for him a "how-to" guide on neighbourhood transformations, that went into the Ontario School Resource manual, used by many police forces as reference.